RoToRx88/fuckin-hell/brain.md

   - when looking for a server to connect and I only have a DNS record, use `dig` to get the associated records
 - sed, serach, replace, negative lookbehind
   - `s/(?<!minimalsetup)(ssh_deployment_enabled)/minimalsetup_\1/g`
+- vim, nerdTree, edit, name, file, rename
+  - Renaming a file with nerdTree in vim
+  - `m` then select `move` then rename

 ## Archlinux hell